gabizuquim/HMSC_AmazonPalmUses/README.md

 Contact person: gabriela.zuquim@utu.fi

+Models with a large number of iterations are heavy to run in a regular computer.
+Code 02 is particularly slow and can take weeks or months.

+Therefore, input files for codes 03 onwards (models outputs fitted for the purpose of the paper) can be accessed here https://doi.org/10.23729/9e2da5a5-5c6c-45a6-b23a-e7af08aface2

 Raw data was obtained from the sources described below.
 Please contact the responsible partners for inquiries.

 Palm data